List of California wildfires: Causes

+Effects

 More than 350,000 people in California live in towns sited completely within zones deemed to be at very high risk of fire.
 In total, more than 2.7 million people live in "very high fire hazard severity zones", which also include areas at lesser risk.

-The four most common ignition sources of large California wildfires since 1980 have been equipment generating sparks (chainsaws, grinders, mowers, etc.), overhead power lines, arsonists, and lightning.
+On lands under CAL FIRE's jurisdictional protection (i.e. not federal or local responsibility areas), the majority of wildfire ignitions since 1980 have been caused by humans.
+The four most common ignition sources for wildfires on CAL FIRE-protected lands are, in order: equipment use, powerlines, arson, and lightning.

+A 2023 study found that these wildfires are affecting the California ecosystem and disrupting the habitats.
+It found that in the 2020 and 2021 fire seasons 58% of the area affected by wildfires occurred in those two seasons since 2012.
+These two fires destroyed 30% of the habitat of 50 species as well as 100 species that had 10% of their habitats burn.
+5-14% of the species' habitats burned at a "high severity."

 Statistics

 Area burned per year

 Starting in 2001, the National Interagency Fire Center began keeping more accurate records on the total fire acreage burned in each state.

-A 2015 study addressed whether the increase in fire risk in California is attributable to climate change.